dabeaz/curio/README.rst

 actually do something.
 If it actually did something, then people would start using it to do things.
 And then all of those things would have to be documented, tested, and supported.
-People would start complaining about how all the things related to the various provided things should have new things added to do some crazy thing.
+People would start complaining about how all the things related to the various built-in things should have new things added to do some crazy thing.
 No forget that, Curio remains committed to not doing much of anything the best it can.
 This includes not implementing HTTP.